MariaDB vs Postgres

 MariaDB columnstore vs PostgreSQL

-In this sub-topic, we will discuss both the database columnstore of MariaDB and PostgreSQL.
+In this sub-topic, we will discuss the database columnstore of MariaDB and PostgreSQL.

 MariaDB columnstore:

-It is a column-store engine that utilizes massively parallel circulated data architecture and it is a storage engine for the MariaDB server which comes from MariaDB 10.5.4 version.
+It is a column-store engine that utilizes massively parallel, distributed data architecture.
+It is a storage engine for the MariaDB server, which comes from the MariaDB 10.5.4 version.

-The MariaDB columnstore is built for big data scaling, with the potential to manage petabytes of data, linear scalability, and great performance with real-time response to analytical queries.
-It takes advantage of the I/O advantages of columnar storage, compression, just-in-time projection, and horizontal and vertical partitioning to give an exceptional performance while processing massive data sets.
+The MariaDB column store is built for big data scaling, with the potential to manage petabytes of data, linear scalability, and great performance with real-time response to analytical queries.
+It takes advantage of the I/O advantages of columnar storage, compression, just-in-time projection, and horizontal and vertical partitioning to give exceptional performance while processing massive data sets.

 PostgreSQL columnstore:

-The PostgreSQL columnstore provides a more performant way for PostgreSQL to retrieve data from a large table in queries that are used as a subset of all columns in the table.
-It helps in improving query and reporting performance, especially at a high scale for users.
-With the help of implementation, data warehouses and analytical databases are free to open source in Postgresql.
+The PostgreSQL column store provides a more performant way for PostgreSQL to retrieve data from a large table in queries that use a subset of all columns in the table.
+It helps improve query and reporting performance, especially at a high scale for users.
+With the help of implementation, data warehouses and analytical databases are free to open source in PostgreSQL.

 You may also like to read the following MariaDB tutorials.